freitasgouvea/brownie-strategy-mix/README.md

 INFURA_API_KEY = // Your Infura API Key after its registration VAULT = "Yearn Vault Address"
 ```
-Run migrate command, you can see the networks names at truffle-config.js
+Run migrate command, you can see the networks names and cingurations at `truffle-config.js`

 ```sh
 truffle migrate --network <network_name>